brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 });
 ```

+Writing code that accepts callbacks and uses them is really simple.
+That being
-That being said, callbacks can lead to tightly coupled code.
-Occasionally,
+said, callbacks can lead to tightly coupled code.
+Occasionally, that's fine;
-that's fine; when performing event handling, it makes sense that I am coupling
+when performing event handling, it makes sense that I am coupling an event to an
-an event to an action.
-For most asynchronous code, though, it means that I have
+action.
+For most asynchronous code, though, it means that I have to know up
-to know up front how I want to process my information at the point of retrieving
+front how I want to process my information at the point of retrieving it.
+It
-it.
-It makes it more difficult to write reusable abstractions of the process
+makes it more difficult to write reusable abstractions of the process used to
-used to request data.
+request data.

 Fortunately, there is another approach available to us.
 Modern JavaScript
 libraries and toolkits offer us implementations of a concept known as promises.